bmw-software-engineering/trlc/documentation/TUTORIAL-PACKAGE.md

 ## Scaling up

 TRLC is designed to be used in large organisations and projects.
-TRLC offers a two features that can be used to control the complexity.
-These features may not be helpful for smaller independent software projects, but in gigantic projects they can be very helpful.
+TRLC offers a three features that can be used to control the complexity.
+These features may not be helpful for smaller independent software projects, but in gigantic projects they can be very helpful:

+* Packages (a way of grouping data beyond files)
+* Sections (a way of grouping requirements inside files)
+* Includes (making trlc parse only some files)

 ## Packages